top of page

 The noun 'domination' is derived from the same Latin root as the verb 'dominate.'
 It originates from the Latin word 'dominatio,' which is formed from 'dominari,' meaning 'to rule' or 'to govern,' and the suffix '-tio,' indicating a state or condition.
 Therefore, the etymology of 'domination' conveys the concept of the exercise of control, power, or authority over others, often in a forceful or oppressive manner.
 It underscores the idea of ruling or governing forcefully, reflecting its use to describe situations where one entity or individual exerts significant influence or dominance over others.
 The word's historical ties to rulership and control remain evident in its modern connotations of authority and power, especially when exercised in a domineering or oppressive fashion.

-Quiz: Find the meaning of domination
+Quiz: Find the meaning of the noun domination:

 Try Again!